shlnv/myVisiter/README.md

 The bot orders a queue to receive teudat zehut.

-To run use the path src/backend/server.js
+To run use node src/backend/server.js
-Then run the file from the frontend folder in any browser.
+Then run html-file at "frontend" folder in any browser.
-The file connects to the server via web socket.
+The file connects to server on port 5000 via web socket.

 The bot solves repacha, parses free dates all over Israel and offers to choose the most convenient one.

-Now the site has detected the bot and 2captcha-plugin is no longer working with it.
-To use the bot, you can change the plugin or disable the automatic recaptcha solving.
-Also on the side of the site there began problems with getting a list of dates.
+I was using 2captcha-plugin for puppeteer to connect with service https://2captcha.com/ but it no longer solving captcha on this site.
+To use bot, you can change the plugin or disable automatic recaptcha solving (comment line <i>await solveRecaptcha(page);</i> at main.js in backend folder).

+And you should always enter your valid id-number.